 BNFI.
-In June 2021, BNFI acquired the assets and the brand name Balai Pandesal from Balai Pandesal Corporation (Balai).
-The acquisition was completed following the execution of the Deed of Absolute Sale and the Deed of Assignment of the registered trademark and the payment of the related consideration amounting to ₱11.2 million.
+In June 2021, BNFI acquired the assets and the brand name Balai Pandesal from Balai Pandesal Corporation (BPC).
+The acquisition was completed following the execution of the Deed of Absolute Sale and the Deed of Assignment of the registered trademark and the payment of ₱11.2 million.
 The Group accounted for the acquisition of the assets of Balai as an acquisition of a business since it has acquired an integrated set of business processes in addition to the group of assets acquired (see Note 4).